dlens/westpoint-collab-2022/index.md

 # DL West Point Collaboration
 In early 2022, Dr. Ryan Mc Cullough (Decision Lens) worked with Dr. Jonathan Roginski (West Point) on a proof of concept use of DLC and AHP for prioritizing military needs.
-The most important outcome from this part of their decision making process is the 1-N list of alternatives (projects).
+The most important outcome from this prioritization process would be the 1-N list of alternatives (projects).
 They brought Dr. William Adams (Decision Lens) into the project in March 2022 to design and perform the analysis contained in this repository.